Welcome to the Freight Forwarders Settlement Website

 - हिंदी के लिए यहां क्लिक करें।

-Important Notice: THE CLAIMS ADMINISTRATION DEADLINE FOR THE FIRST, SECOND AND THIRD ROUND SETTLEMENTS HAS PASSED.
+The claims adminsitration deadline for the first and second round settlements has passed.
 Claimants who filed qualifying claims as part of the First or Second Round Settlements will automatically qualify for distribution as part of the Third Round Settlements.
-Please continue to check this website for updates
+Please continue to check this website for updates.

 The case was filed in the United States District Court for the Eastern District of New York.
 It is called Precision Associates, Inc. v.
 Panalpina World Transport, No. 08-cv-00042 (BMC)(PK).
 Freight forwarding companies (“Defendants”) around the world were sued by a group of businesses (“Plaintiffs”) who claim that the companies conspired, in violation of antitrust laws, to fix the prices for freight forwarding services during certain time periods.
 The Plaintiffs claim that the Defendants’ conspiracies were worldwide, including on shipping routes between the United States and China, Hong Kong, Japan, Taiwan, and the United Kingdom.
 Plaintiffs claim that Defendants agreed to fix various charges and surcharges associated with providing freight forwarding services.

 All of the Defendants Plaintiffs sued have agreed to Settlements in the lawsuit.
 They are called Settling Defendants and are the following companies: